YG15/Confidence_Acuraccy_test/README.md

 4. Computing the Levenshtein distance of the words list and the true data using `text_levenshtein_distance`.
 5. Create a data frame of the results using `accuracy_confidence_correlation`.
 6. Visualization of the results
-7. Write transcript word list to a `HTML` file, in which low confidennce words are highlighted in red.
+7. Display the word list as an `HTML` using `html_displayer`, in which low confidennce words are highlighted in red.

 ***